Trey Mancini: Minor leagues

-Baltimore Orioles (2016–2022)
+Major leagues

-The Orioles promoted Mancini to the major leagues on September 18, 2016, during September call-ups.
-On September 20, in his major league debut as the designated hitter against the Boston Red Sox, he hit a home run against Eduardo Rodríguez in his second at bat.
-His parents were in attendance to watch this his first MLB homerun.
-The homerun made Mancini the fourth Orioles' player to hit a home run for their first Major League hit after Larry Haney (1966), Nick Markakis (2006) and Jonathan Schoop (2013).
+The Orioles promoted Mancini to the major leagues for the first time on September 18, 2016, during September call-ups.
+On September 20, in his major league debut as the designated hitter against the Boston Red Sox, he hit a home run against Eduardo Rodríguez in his second at-bat.
+His parents were in attendance to watch this, his first MLB home run.
+That home run made Mancini the fourth Orioles' player to hit a home run for their first Major League hit after Larry Haney (1966), Nick Markakis (2006) and Jonathan Schoop (2013).
 Mancini started again two nights later and hit his second career home run, a three-run homer off David Price.
 He became the 20th player in major league history to hit a home run in his first two starts.
-He became the third player in major league history to homer in their first three starts, after he hit a solo home run against the Arizona Diamondbacks on September 24.
+Mancini also became the third player in major league history to homer in their first three starts, after he hit a solo home run against the Arizona Diamondbacks on September 24.

 Mancini made the Orioles' 2017 Opening Day roster after transitioning to the outfield.
-On April 16, Mancini recorded his second multi-home run game of the season, while driving in four runs.
+On April 16, 2017, Mancini recorded his second multi-home run game of the season, while driving in four runs.
 He tied Trevor Story and Dino Restelli for most home runs through a player's first 12 career games with seven.
 On April 22, Mancini hit his fifth home run of the season and eighth of his career.
 He tied Story and Carlos Delgado for most home runs through a player's first 17 career games.
-On June 7, in a game against the Pirates, Mancini hit a game-tying, pinch-hit two-run home run in the ninth inning off closer Tony Watson.
+On June 7, in a game against the Pittsburgh Pirates, Mancini hit a game-tying, pinch-hit two-run home run in the ninth inning off closer Tony Watson.
 Two innings later, with two on and two outs, Mancini hit a walk-off three-run home run off Wade LeBlanc to give the Orioles a 9–6 victory.
-Per STATS LLC, Mancini became the first Oriole to hit a pinch-hit homer in the 9th inning or later and then hit another home run in the same game.
+Per STATS, LLC, Mancini became the first Oriole to hit a pinch-hit homer in the 9th inning or later and then hit another home run in the same game.
 He also became the second Oriole ever to hit a game-tying home run in the 9th inning or later and then hit a walk-off homer in the same game (Mike Young on May 28, 1987).
 He also joined Boog Powell ('66) and Eddie Murray ('80) as the only three Orioles to homer in the 9th inning and in extras in the same game.
 Mancini finished the season batting .293/.338/.488 with a .826 OPS, 120 OPS+, 24 home runs and 78 RBI in 147 games during his rookie campaign.
 He also collected 159 hits on his way to finishing in third place for American League Rookie of the Year voting.